SYSUzrc/GAMED-Snake/README.md

 # GAMED-Snake: Gradient-aware Adaptive Momentum Evolution Deep Snake Model for Multi-organ Segmentation
-This is the code repository for the paper:
+Ruicheng Zhang, Haowei Guo, Zeyu Zhang, Puxin Yan and Shen Zhao* This is the code repository for the paper: GAMED-Snake: Gradient-aware Adaptive Momentum Evolution Deep Snake Model for Multi-organ Segmentation

 If you use any content of this repo for your work, please cite the following our paper: